 Why do life insurance companies care if I’ve been diagnosed with Sleep Apnea?

-There are two main reasons why life insurance companies are going to care about whether or not an individual has been diagnosed with sleep apnea.
-The first reason is that sleep apnea can affect the overall health and lifespan of an applicant.
+There are two main reasons why life insurance companies care about whether or not an individual has been diagnosed with sleep apnea.
+The first reason is that sleep apnea can affect an applicant’s overall health and lifespan.

 The second reason why most life insurance companies are going to care about whether or not an applicant has been diagnosed with sleep apnea is that most of the reasons why someone develops sleep apnea aren’t healthy.

-So, when an insurance underwriter sees that someone has been diagnosed with sleep apnea, one of the first things he or she is going to ask themselves is… “Why?”
+So, when an insurance underwriter sees that someone has been diagnosed with sleep apnea, one of the first things they will ask themselves is… “Why?”

-Sleep apnea is a sleep disorder that is characterized by repeated interruptions in breathing during sleep.
-These interruptions, called apneas, can last from a few seconds to several minutes, and they can occur dozens or even hundreds of times per night.
+Sleep apnea is a sleep disorder characterized by repeated interruptions in breathing during sleep.
+These interruptions, called apneas, can last from a few seconds to several minutes and occur dozens or even hundreds of times per night.

 Types of sleep apnea: